Ellie Krieger's Healthy Scrambled Egg Hack Is Life-Changing

 But the thing about egg whites?
 While they may be high in protein, they're low on everything else including good-for-you nutrients.
 Plus, they're lacking in flavor.
 Seriously, no amount of butter or oil is going to fix 'em.
 And chances are you're limiting those high-fat ingredients if you're trying to eat more mindfully.

 Luckily, you don't have to totally sacrifice flavor in the name of health.
-In her Healthy Breakfast Sandwich class on the Food Network Kitchen app, Ellie Krieger shares her genius hack for making scrambled eggs without totally nixing the yolk's benefits.
+In her Healthy Breakfast Sandwich recipe, Ellie Krieger shares her genius hack for making scrambled eggs without totally nixing the yolk's benefits.
 Her secret?
 Just use one yolk.
 Using one full egg with the yolk and one egg white per serving cuts down on bad cholesterol and saturated fat so you're still getting all the benefits of eggs without totally killing the nutrition or taste.